-Yoga can be explored as Power, Self Reflection or Therapy
+Yoga can be explored as a Path to Self Power, Self Reflection or Self Therapy

 The word Yoga is by now well known outside India.
 In fact over the last five decades we have seen it quietly and steadily taking root within our Western culture and language.
 Yet if you ask any number of people what Yoga is, you are likely to get many different responses.